Announcing our Club Reopening!

 There is also a "Support Your Club" Black Point Daylong on BBO every day.
 This is an 18 board individual tournament with robots, awarding ACBL Black Masterpoints.
 You can register, play at your own pace, leave the table, then resume the game later during the day without losing your results.
 Entry fee is 6 BB$ and the majority of proceeds goes back towards supporting your club.

-Please feel free to email Lane if you have any questions that aren't answered at the links above.
+Please feel free to email Lane if you have any questions.

 |Playing on BridgeBase